Large scale regularity and correlation length for almost length-minimizing random curves in the plane: Proof of the deterministic ingredients

+By the choice of $ \theta $ we know that the jump set of $ m_{ \rm Per } $ in $ B_{ \theta R } $ consists of a (possibly empty) line segment.
+Thus, the desired $ m_{ \rm line } $ is given by the trivial extension of the former configuration to the whole space. \end{proof}

-Before we continue towards Proposition~\ref{prop:iteration-step}, let us interpret the proposition we just proved.
+Before we continue towards the proof of Proposition~\ref{prop:iteration-step}, let us interpret the proposition we just proved.
 We think of the quantity $ \frac{1}{R^2} \int_{ B_R } | m - m_{ \rm line } | $ as an excess that measures flatness (in a weak sense).
 Let us remark, though, that in classical small-scale regularity theory the excess is typically defined in terms of a stronger energy norm.
-In that setting $ \frac{1}{R^2} \int_{ B_R } | m - m_{ \rm line } | $ would correspond to what one may call a measure of flatness.
 Again, it is the two dimensional setting that enables us to conclude Theorem~\ref{thm:mr} from this weaker notion of excess, see also Remark~\ref{rmk:strong-exc-bound} at the end of this section.

 For the proof of Proposition~\ref{prop:iteration-step}, we will need to first prove some auxiliary lemmas.
-We start by making precise that we can find a ``good'' radius, meaning that provided the excess is small, we can find at least one radius (which does not degenerate to zero) such that on the sphere of that radius our minimizer is close to a line.
+We first show that we can find a ``good'' radius: Provided the excess is small, we can find at least one radius (which does not degenerate to zero) such that on the sphere of that radius our minimizer is close to a line.

+To keep the next statements simple, we are a bit imprecise\footnote{This is also justified by the fact that due to the assumptions \eqref{eqn:noise-assumption} on the noise, we are effectively constrained to a class of Caccioppoli sets with smooth boundaries, see again~\cite[Example 21.2 \& Theorem 21.8]{Maggi}.} when it comes to boundary traces.
+This is justified by the following remark.